Gulf County, Florida

 Gulf County is a county located in the panhandle of the U.S. state of Florida.
 As of the 2020 census, the population was 14,192.
 Its county seat is Port St. Joe.
 Gulf County is included in the Panama City, FL Metropolitan Statistical Area.

 History

 Gulf County, created in 1925, was named for the Gulf of Mexico.
 Wewahitchka was its first county seat and the 1927 Gulf County Courthouse is still in existence.
 In 1965 the county seat was moved to Port Saint Joe, which under its original name Saint Joseph, had been the site of Florida's first Constitutional Convention in 1838.

+In 2018, Category 5 Hurricane Michael made landfall just miles north of the county line in Mexico Beach, severely damaging large parts of the region and its timber and shellfish industries.
+The area has largely recovered in the years since.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 756 sqmi, of which 564 sqmi is land and 192 sqmi (25.4%) is water.